George Greenwood

-Sir Granville George Greenwood (3 January 1850 – 27 October 1928), usually known as George Greenwood or G. G. Greenwood, was a British lawyer, politician, cricketer, animal welfare reformer and energetic advocate of the Shakespeare authorship question.
+Sir Granville George Greenwood (3 January 1850 – 27 October 1928), usually known as George Greenwood or G. G. Greenwood, was an English lawyer, politician, cricketer, animal welfare campaigner and energetic advocate of the Shakespeare authorship question.

 Life and work

 Born Granville George Greenwood, in Kensington, London, he was the second son of John Greenwood, Q. C. and Fanny Welch.
 Educated at Eton he was in the "select" for the Newcastle scholarship and then matriculated to Trinity College, Cambridge.
 As a foundation scholar, he took his degree with a first-class in the classical tripos in 1873.
 Having been called to the Bar by the Middle Temple in 1876, he joined the Western Circuit.
 He married in 1878 Laura, daughter of Dr. Cumberbatch and had one son and three daughters.

 He contested Peterborough in 1886 and Central Hull in 1900.
 In 1906 he won Peterborough for the Liberal Party and held it till December 1915, when forced by rheumatism to retire.
 He was knighted in 1916.

-He was an ardent supporter of all measures for the protection of animals, and was on the Council of the Royal Society for the Prevention of Cruelty to Animals, and was President of many similar societies.
 While he was in Parliament his consistent vigilance and practical knowledge were of great service.
 He was an outspoken advocate for the independence of India at a time when the Indian cause lacked effective voices within England.

 Greenwood was also a cricketer and made a single first-class appearance, for Hampshire against Kent, in one of Hampshire's heaviest first-class defeats.
 Greenwood scored a single run in each innings of the match.
 His father John Greenwood and brother, Charles Greenwood, had equally brief first-class careers.

+Greenwood died from heart failure at his residence in Linden Gardens, London.
+He was president of the Society for the Prevention of Premature Burial and left instructions that when he died his heart should be cut out.